Binghamton-University-Table-Tennis/documents/New_E-Board_Guide.md

 ## Club Sports Director

-- Watch for emails from the clubs sports director, Craig Dube.
+- Watch for emails from the clubs sports director.
-- He will send out important emails regarding club sports and required meetings.
+- The director will send out important emails regarding club sports and required meetings.
 Always attend these meetings!
-- If you have any questions regarding club sports policies or need any help, set up a meeting with the club sports director.
+- If you have any questions regarding club sports policies or need any help, set up a meeting with the director.

 ## Practices